Lemon-Chad/jpizza-docs/source/main.md

 ### Conditional Operations

-- `&` - Checks if both the left operand and the right operand are true.
+- `&` - Checks if both the left operand, and the right operand are true.
-- `|` - Checks if either the left operand or the right operand is true.
+- `|` - Checks if either the left operand, or the right operand is true.
 - `>` - Checks if the left operand is greater than the right operand.
 - `>=` - Checks if the left operand is greater than or equal to the right operand.
 - `<` - Checks if the left operand is less than the right operand.